 Reading with children is one of the most enjoyable things a parent, grandparent or carer can do, and as a bonus it helps their language development.

-Shared reading is different to guided reading – listening and helping your child practice read aloud.
+Shared reading is different to guided reading, which is when you listen and help your child practice reading aloud.

-Shared reading activities is largely about nurturing a love of reading and books but there are some things that will make the experience especially beneficial for children.
+Shared reading is largely about nurturing a love of reading and books and language but there are some things that will make the experience especially beneficial for children.

 One of the keys is to read with your child, rather than to your child.